freelawproject/free.law/content/why-should-congress-care-about-pacer.md

     Conference](http://managingmiracles.blogspot.com/2009/02/lieberman-letter-on-pacer.html)
-    expressing dismay that seven years after the passage of the E-Government Act, "it appears that little has been done to make these records freely available â€“ with PACER charging a higher rate than 2002."
+    expressing dismay that seven years after the passage of the E-Government Act, "it appears that little has been done to make these records freely available -- with PACER charging a higher rate than 2002."
 Well, another six years have passed since then, and the situation has only worsened.
 The courts are simply ignoring Congressional intent and direction.
 One would like to quote the